Contact Kelsie

 Hello!
 Feel free to contact me if you:

-• are organizing an event like a conference, retreat or workshop,
+• are organizing an event like a conference, retreat, or workshop

-• represent a religious group or non-profit organization,
+• represent a religious group or non-profit organization

 • or have any other questions for me.

+My email is to the right (or below on mobile).
 I look forward to hearing from you!

 FAQ